spine/spine.site/app/views/mobile_docs/example2.md

 So our application has two `Panel` controllers, a list view, and a create view.
 These two panels belong to the main stage which ensures they transition in and out properly, only showing one panel at any one time.

 So let's first define our `WorkoutsList` controller in `app/controllers/workouts.coffee`, which, you guessed it, will list the workouts.
+Add the following code after the `require` statements in `workouts.coffee`, before the `Workouts` controller definition:

     class WorkoutsList extends Panel
       title: 'Workouts'